viditpandey/to-do-list/README.md

 To get started,
 1) clone the repo
 2) do "npm install"
-3) in terminal you can choose to
+3) in terminal you can run client and server using 2 terminals:
-  3.1) either build dist file by running "npm run create" --OR--
+  3.1) npm run client
-  3.2) run webpack server using "npm start"
+  2.3) npm run server